Unseen Youth,

 GRANTS AND AWARDS

 GTY plans to implement awards and grant programs to support initiatives led by youth combatants and those working to assist them in achieving peace.
-Details about the first round of grants and awards are expected to be announced in December 2024.
+Please see below for details about the first round of grants.

 CONTACT